T. J. Zeuch

-Timothy James Zeuch (/zɔɪk/ ZOYK; born August 1, 1995) is an American professional baseball pitcher in the Colorado Rockies organization.
-He played college baseball for the Pittsburgh Panthers, and was drafted by the Toronto Blue Jays in the first round of the 2016 Major League Baseball draft and made his MLB debut for the team in 2019.
+Timothy James Zeuch (/zɔɪk/ ZOYK; born August 1, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Cincinnati Reds.
+He played college baseball for the Pittsburgh Panthers, and was selected by the Blue Jays in the first round of the 2016 MLB draft.

 Amateur career

 Zeuch attended Mason High School in Mason, Ohio.
 He was drafted by the Kansas City Royals in the 31st round of the 2013 Major League Baseball draft, but did not sign and attended the University of Pittsburgh to play college baseball for the Panthers.

 As a freshman at Pittsburgh in 2014, Zeuch appeared in 15 games and made nine starts.
 He pitched to a 2–6 win–loss record with a 2.75 earned run average (ERA) and 41 strikeouts.
 As a sophomore, he started 14 games, going 5–6 with a 3.87 ERA and 90 strikeouts.
 After the 2015 season, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 Zeuch missed the first month of his junior year due to a strained groin.
 He finished the year with a 6–1 record, 3.10 ERA, and 74 strikeouts in 692/3 innings.